 The route KY to GA and (or) FL is covered by Alnajjar Transport and A&M Trucking Express who own 6 car haulers and are also family-owned businesses with 1 dispatcher and 1 driver.
 Usually, they go down to Florida once in 7-8 days.

-If you need to have the vehicle transported ASAP or you don’t have time to look up carrier companies on google, check their insurance coverage and call them to see whether they are going your route, you can hire an experienced broker company that will do all that for you.
+If you need to have the vehicle transported ASAP or you don’t have time to look for the best car carrier companies on google, check their insurance coverage and call them to see whether they are going your route, you can hire an experienced broker company that will do all that for you.
 You will only provide the addresses and the broker will start working on your order.
 Some companies ask for prepayment before they even do something.
 But our company does not work this way.
 We have NO upfront payment.
 We work on your order and find a carrier to transport your vehicle and only after our job is done, and the car is picked up we charge a partial deposit of $120-$180, and the remaining balance, you will pay it directly to the driver at the delivery address.

 Is there anything I have to do when shipping the car during COVID?